Posted under Blogs

 Screenshot of video of the accident on I-81 near Pottsville, Pa., caused by a snow squall.

-As if the coldest late March weather in nearly three decades wasnโ€™t enough to make headlines, unusually strong late-season snow squalls tore through central Pennsylvania Monday morning.
+Are better snow squall warnings necessary?
+As if the coldest late March weather in nearly three decades wasn’t enough to make headlines, unusually strong late-season snow squalls tore through central Pennsylvania Monday morning.
 One squall triggered a 50+ car pileup on Interstate 81 near Minersville, Pa., killing at least five.
-While meteorologists did provide warning of the squall, some question whether better snow squall warnings are necessary.
+While meteorologists did provide warning of the squall, some question whether more lead time is needed.

 The snow squall warning is a relatively new warning type from the National Weather Service.
 Previously, the NWS issued statements ahead of particularly strong events.
 Still, several high-profile accidents in the mid-2010s sparked emergency managers to lobby the NWS to treat snow squalls like severe thunderstorms or tornadoes.